At Adobe Max, augmented reality is fighting its way out of the corner

 One of the most interesting announcements at Max — but one that wasn’t in the 3D & AR area — is Adobe Photoshop Camera, which is now being offered to a limited number of people in beta form.
 The photography app will be completely free to iOS and Android users, Adobe says, without the need for a Creative Cloud subscription or other in-app purchase.
 Users will be able to select from a large number of artist-developed Photoshop filters that can be applied to camera input in real time, adding still or animated imagery as they shoot.

 What’s impressive about Photoshop Camera is how the filters actually work.
-Adobe uses cloud-based Sensei AI to scan the camera’s input in realtime for certain types of content — skies, faces, or food as just a few examples — then selectively applies still or animated filters to the AI-identified objects.
-In the images above, the AI identifies an image of a landscape, transforming it from day into night (complete with a moving moon), or adding a Japanese-style rising sun overlay.
+Adobe uses cloud-based Sensei AI to scan the camera’s input in real time for certain types of content — skies, faces, or food as just a few examples — then selectively applies still or animated filters to the AI-identified objects.
+In the images above, the AI identifies an image of a landscape, transforming it from day into night (complete with a moving moon) or adding a Japanese-style rising sun overlay.
 Another example showed the app automatically adjusting a food photo with proper warming and contrast adjustments.
 You can see the app in action here.

 I’m not going to tell you that the world needs yet another photo filtering app, or that Photoshop Camera is going to somehow supplant the integrated camera apps included with Android or iOS devices.
 But as you see the technology working, there’s clearly something compelling about using AI and machine learning to augment photography in real time.
 The underlying recognition technology is powerful, and in the hands of the right artists, the results could be powerful.

-One thing that was conspicuously missing from Max — at least, not found when I looked around — was any wearable AR hardware.
+One thing that was conspicuously missing from Max — at least, I couldn’t find it when I looked around — was any wearable AR hardware.
 Though there were a few VR headsets scattered around the exhibition floor, almost everything on display was being shown off on computer or tablet screens, suggesting that Adobe and related vendors are still awaiting viable AR headsets.
-Consequently, the ‘3D & AR Village Theatre” (above) was strictly a 2D affair.
+Consequently, the “3D & AR Village Theatre” (above) was strictly a 2D affair.

 Adobe Max is a fairly large show, and there’s no question that AR is neither the primary nor a major secondary focus of the event — Aero and related initiatives had only small parts in the extended keynote and show flow.
 That said, it’s clear that creatives are beginning to prepare for a near-term future where mixed reality is a bigger part of everyday life, including both consumer or professional apps.
 The challenge at this stage is to find ways for AR to move past small demos and gimmicks into practical applications that consumers actually want to use.
 I suspect that will begin to happen in 2020, likely fueled by a combination of affordable hardware and greater developer interest.